wrfg/wrfg.org/content/pages/index.md

 sections:
 - template: image
   image: "/uploads/WRFG Building.jpg"
-  alt: "WRFG Station on Austin Avenue"
+  alt: WRFG Station on Austin Avenue
 - template: text
   content: |-
     WRFG 89.3 FM is an independent, non-profit, community radio station in Georgia that is dedicated to providing unique programming that reflects progressive perspectives and the diversity of people, ideas, and cultural expressions that embody that spirit, WRFG is a like breath of fresh air on the radio dial.